VladimirAlexiev/soml/owl2soml/README.md

 owl2soml.pl ontology.(ttl|rdf) ... > ontology.yaml
 Options:
   -voc pfx     Use "pfx" as the main vocab_prefix and SOML ID.
-  -id  id      Use "id" as SOML ID and don't set a vocab_prefix.
+  -id  id      Use "id" as SOML ID and don't set vocab_prefix or ontology metadata.
                Otherwise vocab_prefix and SOML ID are set from the ontology using various heuristics.
+  -label label Set SOML label
 ```

 The [Semantic Objects Modeling Language (SOML)](http://platform.ontotext.com/soml/index.html)